 Example: If your Masters degree and fees cost $30,000, and you will make $7,000 more each year as a direct result of earning a master’s degree.

-This is obviously a quick overview, so you have an understanding of what your degree can do for you and how long it will take to earn what you paid for your education.
+This is obviously a quick overview, so you have an understanding of what your degree could do for you & how long it will take to earn what you paid for your education.

 Money is not everything!!

 As noted above, there is more to think about than money, but this is a good starting point for reflection and planning.
 What other things should be considered before starting a Master’s degree?StudentAid.Ed.Gov -

 Drew Morgan writes for careershelpingpeople.com.
 A blog that is dedicated to career & education advice and tips